 Yubanis shifted to the side to give her space.

 Penilil, his mother, stuck her head out to look around.
+Her bangs had gotten long in the last few weeks and they stuck to her face.
 “We’re about two hours from sunset.”

 Before he could say anything, she crawled out of the wagon and sat down heavily on the bench.
 The wood underneath both of them sagged and creaked.
 His mother sighed as she scanned the horizon.
 “It’s been a seven years since I’ve been in this area.”